 Address: Luppokeino 1, 99555 Luosto, Finland

 Santa’s Hotel is surrounded by lush pine forests, and it offers an exceptional luxury refuge right in the middle of nature.
 Besides the amazing array of glass igloos, the hotel also has a range of log villas and boutique rooms for your stay.

 It features see-through ceilings for the best view of the lights and an automated alarm system that will inform you when the northern lights show.
-You no longer need to stay up all the time waiting for the lights, and you will be informed when it’s there.
+You no longer need to always stay up waiting for the lights, and you will be informed when it’s there.

 This hotel also has its own restaurant that is known for fresh and mouthwatering Scandinavian treats.